martinostrat/HTML-CSS-Quiz-App/README.md

 # Behind the scenes

-Frontend of the project is created by HTML, CSS, JavaScript, jQuery and AJAX. <br/>
+Frontend of the project is created using HTML, CSS, JavaScript, jQuery and AJAX. <br/>
 Backend uses php and MySQL.